nabbysidek/sdms-web/README.md

 ## About the Project

 .aud is a comprehensive platform designed to monitor and manage non-compliance incidents in a company.
-This system aims to streamline the process of tracking staff activities, identifying non-compliance issues, and documenting them for auditing and future reference.
-By providing a clear, organized record of non-compliance cases, it helps ensure that staff adhere to organizational policies and regulations, enhancing accountability across the board.
+It aims to streamline the process of tracking staff activities, identifying non-compliance issues, and documenting them for auditing and future reference.

 ### Built With